-Our business strategy is focused on creating value for stakeholders through our ownership and advancement of the Arctic Project and exploration of the Bornite Project and through the pursuit of similarly attractive mining projects.
+Our business strategy is focused on creating value for stakeholders through our ownership and advancement of the Arctic Project and exploration and advancement of the Bornite Project with our joint venture partner, South32, and through the pursuit of similarly attractive mining projects.
 We plan to:

-- advance the Arctic Project towards development with key activities including increased definition of the NI 43-101 mineral resources and reserves contained in the 2018 Arctic Report (as defined below), technical studies to support completion of a pre-feasibility or feasibility study and the advancement of baseline environmental studies; - advance exploration in the Ambler mining district and, in particular, at the Bornite Project, pursuant to the NANA Agreement (as more particularly described under "History of Trilogy Agreement with NANA Regional Corporation") through resource development and initial technical studies; and - pursue project level or corporate transactions that are value accretive.
+- advance the Arctic Project towards development with key activities including increased definition of the NI 43-101 mineral resources and reserves contained in the Arctic FS (as defined below), additional metallurgical and geotechnical studies and the advancement of baseline environmental studies; - advance exploration in the Ambler mining district and, in particular, at the Bornite Project, pursuant to the NANA Agreement (as more particularly described under "History of Trilogy Agreement with NANA Regional Corporation") through resource development and initial technical studies; and - pursue project level or corporate transactions that are value accretive.